pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

 There is one complex regular expression substition here, that cleans the `title` attributes of the `<doc>` tags.
-The titles sometimes contain an apostroph `"`, which is also the seperator for attribute values in XML and cannot be used in this place.
+The titles sometimes contain an apostroph `"`, which is also the seperator for attribute values in XML and cannot be used in this location.
 So I just remove them.
 The output of this script are two files: the `barwiki.xml` just contains the concatenated files, the `barwiki_cleaned.xml` contains the cleaned XML.

 In the case of the Bavarian Wikipedia there are still some more quirks in the data.
 You can find out what kind of problems there are if you try to parse the file now with the Python ElementTree module, for
 example: